-Human Development Index Scores for 2022
+Human Development Index scores for 2022

 The interactive table below presents the 2022 rankings and scores of countries based on their Human Development Index (HDI) values.
-The overall HDI scores reflect how countries perform in the key dimensions of a long and healthy life, access to knowledge, and a decent standard of living.
 The overall score ranges from 0 to 1 — where higher values indicate higher levels of human development.

 The rankings for 2022 highlights significant disparities in human development across the globe.
 At the top, Switzerland had a HDI score of 0.967, closely followed by Norway at 0.966, and Iceland at 0.959.
 Hong Kong, China (SAR), and Sweden rounded out the top five with scores of 0.956 and 0.952, respectively.